Vincit/objection.js/README.md

 Moron.js makes it easy to store non-flat documents as table rows.
 All properties of a model that are marked as objects or arrays in the model's `jsonSchema` are automatically converted to JSON strings in the database and back to objects when read from the database.
-The database columns for the object properties can be a normal text columns.
-Postgresql has the json and jsonb data types that can be used instead.
+The database columns for the object properties can be normal text columns.
+Postgresql has the `json` and `jsonb` data types that can be used instead for better performance and possibility to [make queries](http://www.postgresql.org/docs/9.4/static/functions-json.html) to the documents.

 The `address` property of the Person model is defined as an object in the [Person.jsonSchema](#example-model):